En / Ru

 To feel soulful and come back

-If you look at the passengers on the ship named "Vasily Kosyakov" that travels along the White Sea between the city of Kem and the Bolshoy Solovetsky Island, you can easily understand who they are and why they headed so far to the very north of Russia.
-So, devout women sit maidenly with their hands folded in their laps.
-They glance at the icons hanging above the safety rules signs from time to time and pray to themselves.
+If you look at the passengers on the ship named ‘Vasily Kosyakov’, which travels along the White Sea between the town of Kem and Bolshoy Solovetsky Island, you can easily understand who they are and why they have headed so far to the north of Russia.
+So, devout women sit modestly with their hands folded in their laps.
+They glance at the icons hanging above the safety signs from time to time and pray to themselves.
 Some are novices, probably travelling there to find work at the monastery or in the village.
 Pilgrims gather around a priest wearing a black cassock; he convinced his congregation to join a pilgrimage.
-Foreigners sit and read their travel guides and books; they are attracted to the dramatic Russian history and northern architectural style of the Solovki Islands.
+Foreigners sit and read their travel guides and books; they are attracted to dramatic Russian history and the northern architectural style of the Solovki Islands.

-I’m thinking how to tell the whole story of the island, where so many things have happened, within just one article?
-How to admire the natural beauty - regardless of the long and fascinating history of the local monastery and the short but bloody history of SLON (The Solovetsky special camp).
-I think the right way to show the Solovki area to secular tourists (as the locals call those who are not pilgrims) is to teach them to listen to, to see, to reflect on it and… to feel soulful at the end.
-So, I’ll tell you about the places and activities on the Bolshoy Solovetsky Island that you just can’t miss.
+I’m thinking about how to tell the whole story of the island, where so many things have happened, in just one article.
+How to admire the natural beauty — despite the long and fascinating history of the local monastery and the short but bloody history of SLON (the Solovetsky Special Purpose Camp).
+I think the right way to show the Solovki area to secular tourists (as the locals call those who are not pilgrims) is to teach them to listen, to see, to reflect and… to feel moved at the end.
+So, I’ll tell you about the places and activities on Bolshoy Solovetsky Island that you just can’t miss.

-In the summer evenings, the sun sets just enough to color the domes of the Solovetsky Monastery in a warm pink-orange.
+In the summer evenings, the sun sets just enough to colour the domes of the Solovetsky Monastery in a warm pink-orange.
 It is impossible to pass or drive by without stopping and looking at the beauty.
-The main reasons people come here are to see the stone walls, walk through the Nikon`s Gate to the cloister, visit the churches, listen to the church bells ring.
-Throughout the afternoon, the entire island`s hustle and bustle is all around the monastery.
-After the monastery doors have closed, you will want to take another look at Well-being Bay.
+The main reasons people come here are to see the stone walls, walk through Nikon’s Gate to the cloister, visit the churches and listen to the church bells ringing.
+Throughout the afternoon, the entire island’s hustle and bustle is all around the monastery.
+After the monastery doors have closed, you will want to take another look at Blagopoluchiya Bay.

-On a calm evening, free of the typical winds (which rarely happens), the water in the bay reflects as perfectly as a mirror.
-And it doesn’t matter if the monastery belfries are sinking in the "golden hour" light (shortly after sunrise or before sunset), or melting in grey fog, or rain - Well-being Bay is beautiful in any weather, at high tide or low tide.
-You just need to walk around, along the shore and the promenade, walk past the old warehouses, by the sheds where the fishing nets are drying and pass the maritime museum.
-Then walk to the Preobrazhensky Hotel, which once hosted all the guests of the island, but is now completely destroyed.
-Take a look at the longboats and karbasses, motorboats and boats.
-And then head to the dry dock – where you’ll find a unique hydraulic structure, it’s one of a kind.
-And right there you can see the most epic view of the monastery.
+On a calm evening, free of the typical winds (which rarely happens), the water in the bay reflects everything like a mirror.
+And it doesn’t matter if the monastery belfries are sinking in the “golden hour” light (shortly after sunrise or before sunset) or melting in grey fog or in the rain — Blagopoluchiya Bay is beautiful in any weather, at high tide or low tide.
+You just need to walk around along the shore and the promenade, walk past the old warehouses and the sheds where fishing nets are drying and pass the Maritime Museum.
+Then walk to the Preobrazhensky Hotel, which once hosted all the guests of the island but is now completely destroyed.
+Take a look at the longboats, karbasses and motorboats.
+And then head to the dry dock — where you’ll find a unique hydraulic structure.
+And right there you can see the most dramatic view of the monastery.

 Maritime Museum

-As the saying goes: “The White Sea - our dear Father.
-All its habits are known and the Pomors live in harmony with the sea, like a family.”
-The life of the Pomors, the Arctic people inhabiting the shores of the icy White Sea, has always been inseparable from the sea.
-In the Maritime Museum, which is located in the former shed for storing row boats on Cape Seldyanoy, you can listen to the fascinating story about the difficult life on the frozen sea.
-Just try to imagine how your life would look if you were a Pomor’s faithful wife: spending your time preparing the sails for boats, fishing in the sea, waiting for your husband for 5 months while he is fishing on the sea, digging beds in the garden, mowing the hay, sewing, weaving, cooking, taking care of the children… I bet the only thing you would easily accept from their difficult life - is probably wearing the fur coats and river pearl earrings.
+As the saying goes: “The White Sea — our dear Father.
+All its habits are known, and the Pomors live in harmony with the sea, like a family.”
+The life of the Pomors, an Arctic people inhabiting the shores of the icy White Sea, has always been inseparable from the sea.
+In the Maritime Museum, which is located in the former shed for storing rowboats on Cape Seldyanoy, you can listen to a fascinating story about the difficult life on the frozen sea.
+Just try to imagine how your life would look if you were a Pomor’s faithful wife: spending your time preparing the sails for boats, fishing in the sea, waiting five months for your husband to return from the sea, digging beds in the garden, mowing the hay, sewing, weaving, cooking, taking care of the children… I bet the only things you would easily accept from their difficult life are the fur coats and river pearl earrings.

-The museum has a lot of interesting objects on display - models of old ships, maps, utensils used on the ships, and the Pomors’ historical navigation devices, such as a «vetromet» - which is both a solar clock and a compass all in one; a compass called the «Matochka" – a nautical instrument made of mammoth bones; tools for catching and slaughtering wild animals, etc. It is surprising how the Pomors literally “sewed” their boats, using vitsa - flexible twisted tree roots used as thread.
-And then with these boats they sailed from Kola to all the way to Svalbard, to fish for cod, herring, and saffron cod.
-You can only admire and respect how the Pomors explored the northern seas throughout the 9th century.
+The museum has a lot of interesting objects on display — models of old ships, maps, utensils used on the ships, the Pomors’ historical navigation devices, such as a “vetromet”, which is both a sundial and a compass; a compass called the “Matochka” — a nautical instrument made of mammoth bone; and tools for catching and slaughtering wild animals, etc. It is surprising how the Pomors literally “sewed” their boats, using vitsa — flexible twisted tree roots used as thread.
+And then with these boats they sailed from Kola all the way to Svalbard to fish for cod, herring and saffron cod.
+You can only admire and respect how the Pomors have explored the northern seas since the 9th century.

 Cape of Labyrinths

-Solovki Islands call it the “low water”.
-The shallow waters along the coast are full of life: algae tangled in the stones, birds searching for food - worms, crustaceans, mussels.
-Sometimes at low tide, local kids come running to the shore barefoot, collecting shells, and hoping to find a pearl oyster.
+On the Solovki Islands, they call it “low water”.
+The shallow waters along the coast are full of life: algae tangled among the stones, birds searching for food — worms, crustaceans and mussels.
+Sometimes at low tide, local kids come running to the shore barefoot, collecting shells and hoping to find a pearl oyster.
 On a sunny summer day, the water can warm up to +15 °C. There are lots of large stones along the coast.
-10 thousand years ago the moraine glacier brought them there.
-They are called moraine stones.
-And there is even a labyrinth that was built running through the stones.
+Ten thousand years ago, a moraine glacier brought them there.
+They are called glacial erratics.
+And there is even a labyrinth built among the stones.
 No one knows who built this labyrinth or when.

-There are a lot of theories as to the creation of the labyrinths: shrines for people living during the Neolithic period, ritual structures where the souls of the dead roamed, or even a playground built during the time of Peter the Great.
-There is one funny hypothesis though - engineering.
-Some of the researchers believe that this is nothing more than floor heating: a fire was lit in the labyrinth, a floor was laid on top, and warm air was dispersed through the maze, heating the floors of a yurt.
-The maze on the Big Solovetsky Island is a restoration though.
+There are many theories about the origin of the labyrinths: shrines for people living during the Neolithic period, ritual structures where the souls of the dead roamed, or even a playground built during the time of Peter the Great.
+There is one funny hypothesis, though — engineering.
+Some researchers believe that this is nothing more than floor heating: a fire was lit in the labyrinth, a floor was laid on top, and warm air was dispersed through the maze, heating the floor of a yurt.
+The maze on Big Solovetsky Island is a restoration, though.
 The original is located on the island of Anzer, which is part of the Solovetsky archipelago.
 Scientists are still trying to determine the age of the structure through the moss on the stones, but no one knows the exact age yet.

-The ethnographer Nikolai Vinogradov, a member of the Russian Geographical Society, who came to Solovki as a prisoner of the special camp, was the first one to study the megaliths.
-Even after the camp was closed, he continued to research as the secretary of the Solovetsky Society of Local History.
+The ethnographer Nikolai Vinogradov, a member of the Russian Geographical Society, who came to Solovki as a prisoner of the special camp, was the first to study the megaliths.
+Even after the camp was closed, he continued his research as the secretary of the Solovetsky Society of Local History.
 He found and documented as many as 20 such labyrinths!
-But his scientific research came to a sudden end in 1938 when he was arrested and executed.
+But his scientific research came to a sudden end in 1938, when he was arrested and executed.

-Five unremarkable barracks on Zaozernaya street - that’s all that remains of the bloody regime on the Big Solovetsky Island.
-The first workers and builders of one of the Gulags (acronym of Main Administration of Camps) lived in those houses.
-The Solovki special camp (SLON) existed on the island for only 10 years.
-But during that time, almost 80,000 prisoners, who were accused of being dangerous state criminals and oppositionists of the the regime, served their time there.
-One third of the prisoners died on Solovki.
-Some were shot, some could not survive the torture and hard labor of logging or railway construction, as well there was cold weather and disease: typhoid, scurvy, phthisis.
+Five unremarkable barracks on Zaozernaya Street — that’s all that remains of the bloody regime on Big Solovetsky Island.
+The first workers and builders of one of the camps of the Gulag (an acronym for the Main Administration of Camps) lived in those houses.
+The Solovki Special Camp (SLON) existed on the island for only 10 years.
+But during that time, almost 80,000 prisoners, who were accused of being dangerous state criminals and opponents of the regime, served their time there.
+One-third of the prisoners died on Solovki.
+Some were shot, some could not survive torture, hard labour in logging or railway construction, cold weather and disease: typhoid, scurvy, phthisis.

-There is an exhibit in the SLON Museum that makes people shudder – documented archives stating the prisoner’s names and also the verdict "shoot" written next to their names.
-And there are a lot of those books documented in the archives.
-SLON was one of the largest special-purpose camps in the USSR, it consisted of 8 camps, but only two were on the islands.
-Those shocking verdicts are difficult to forget about, even as the guide moves on to the next story about the first gulag theatre, the local history museum in the Blagoveschenskaya Church, the greenhouse and its club of nature lovers.
+There is an exhibit in the SLON Museum that makes people shudder — archival documents stating the prisoners’ names and also the verdict “to be shot” written next to their names.
+And there are a lot of those books in the archives.
+SLON was one of the largest special-purpose camps in the USSR; it consisted of eight camps, but only two were on the islands.
+Those shocking verdicts are difficult to forget, even as the guide moves on to the next story about the first Gulag theatre, the local history museum in the Blagoveshchenskaya Church, the greenhouse and its club of nature lovers.
 Newspapers and magazines were published in the village, there was a movie theatre.
-You can see hundreds of photos, letters, personal belongings of the prisoners, torn clothes, which all makes the atmosphere in the museum very heavy.
+You can see hundreds of photos, letters, personal belongings of the prisoners, torn clothes, all of which make the atmosphere in the museum very heavy.
 And… silence.
-It's difficult even to speak aloud, the words stuck in the throat.
+It's difficult even to speak aloud, the words are stuck in your throat.

-During the SLON period, almost the whole forest was cut down on the Solovki.
-Most of the trees on the Bolshoi Solovetsky Island now are about 70 years old.
+During the SLON period, almost the whole forest was cut down on Solovki.
+Most of the trees on Bolshoy Solovetsky Island are now about 70 years old.

 Water tourist route

-All the lakes on Bolshoi Solovetsky Island are interconnected by man-made canals located at different levels.
+All the lakes on Bolshoy Solovetsky Island are interconnected by man-made canals located at different levels.
 There are exactly 20 of them across the island.
-The largest canal system consists of 52 lakes.
-In the 16th century, the monks built a hydraulic system: they deepened and expanded the canals, dried the swamps.
+The largest lake system includes 65 lakes and 69 canals.
+In the 16th century, the monks built a hydraulic system: they deepened and expanded the canals and drained the swamps.
 And by the beginning of the 20th century, they started sailing along the lakes from Danilovo to the Red Lake.
 The monks created a lot of things on the Solovki Islands, and nature only benefited from all this.

-Forests then grew where the swamps had been dried, wild animals and birds had settled there, fish appeared in the lakes.
-All lakes on Solovki are fed by natural springs, groundwater and rainwater.
+Forests then grew where the swamps had been dried; wild animals and birds settled there, and fish appeared in the lakes.
+All the lakes on Solovki are fed by natural springs, groundwater and rainwater.
 Therefore, the water level in the lakes never drops.
-There are two water routes available for tourists on the lakes of Solovki: the Big Circle is 12 km long and the Small one is 6 km.
-The tours are possible only on row-boats or electric motor boats.
+There are two water routes available for tourists on the lakes of Solovki: the Big Circle is 12 km long and the Small Circle is 6 km long.
+The tours are possible only by rowboats or electric motorboats.
 Everything should be eco-friendly on Solovki.

 Sekirnaya Mountain